Worry not! There's probably no reason for alarm, as this is a natural occurrence and is evidence of a functioning wetland.

 This process goes to show the larger role wetlands have in environmental health.
 Wetlands create a transition zone between aerobic (oxygenated) and anaerobic (non-oxygenated) conditions.
 Because they're a transition between water, air, and soil, they're a dynamic space balances gas, mineral, and nutrient exchange.
 Wetland plants (cattails, sedges, and grasses) are a major part of this interaction.
 With a web of roots that run below the surface (known as rhizome roots) wetland plants provide the structure, or rhizosphere, for these important microbes to grow on.

 With higher than average precipitation in the Twin Cities metro and in VLAWMO over the last few years, groundwater tables are also high.
-With this, we may see more of this orange slime occurring in steams, wetlands, and in low, wet areas.
+With this, we may see more of this orange slime occurring in streams, wetlands, and in low, wet areas.

 To learn more about iron-oxidizing microbes check out: